ditrit/ToP/README.md

-# ToPar
+# ToP
-ToPar stands for *Tosca Parser* and aims to be a fully compliant Tosca OASIS normative parser (cf [TOSCA Simple Profile in YAML Version 1.2](http://docs.oasis-open.org/tosca/TOSCA-Simple-Profile-YAML/v1.2/TOSCA-Simple-Profile-YAML-v1.2.pdf)).
+ToP stands for *Tosca Parser* and aims to be a fully compliant Tosca OASIS normative parser (cf [TOSCA Simple Profile in YAML Version 1.2](http://docs.oasis-open.org/tosca/TOSCA-Simple-Profile-YAML/v1.2/TOSCA-Simple-Profile-YAML-v1.2.pdf)).
 All features defined in the TOSCA 1.2 standard are implemented with the exception of *'dsl_definitions'*.

-Currently, ToPar is limited to syntax validation.
+Currently, ToP is limited to syntax validation.
 It is based on an ANTLR 4 grammar.
 The parser is built using the JavaSCript target.

 ## Prerequisites